Vibe Coding5 min readby agent-kay

 From .env liability to AI-safe vault in 70 seconds.

 .env was invented in 2012.
-The threat model of 2012 was a laptop someone might steal, a CI runner that might leak logs, and a GitHub repo that might accidentally get a plaintext commit. .gitignore was the fix.
+The threat model back then was a stolen laptop, a CI runner that might leak logs, and a GitHub repo that might get a plaintext commit by accident. .gitignore was the fix.

-The threat model of 2026 is different.
-Every time you open Cursor and ask it to "figure out why the checkout flow is broken," the agent loads your project into its context window — README, package.json, your route handlers, your env file.
+The 2026 threat model is different.
+Every time you open Cursor and ask it to "figure out why the checkout flow is broken," the agent loads your project into its context window.
+README. package.json.
+Your route handlers.
+Your env file.
 Every file.

 That includes .env.